-WinForms Host (.NET Framework)
+WinForms Host (.NET)

 A Hydra host is an application that provides the ability to load and use the exposed functionality of a plugin.
 Host applications are able to use all plugins supported by Hydra (with the exception of RemObjects SDK Service plugins).